openpaymentseurope/docs/docs/quickstart_ais.md

 sidebar_label: List accounts
 ---

-This guide shows how to make requests to the Open Payments API.
-We will build an application that lets a user do the following for its private accounts:
+This guide shows how to integrate to the Open Banking API.
+It contains instructions on what API calls to make and how to structure them.
+The application will let a user do the following for its private accounts:

 - Choose a bank.
 (Using the ASPSP API)
 - Authenticate to the bank.
 (Using the Consent API)